Where Does E-Waste Go?

 Effects on Environment and Human Health

 Electronic waste, if not handled with the utmost care, can cause harmful effects to the environment.
-The acid from leaking chips and other electrical components pollute the ground water.
+The acid from leaking chips and other electrical components pollute the groundwater.
 A classic example is the Guiyu area in Hong Kong which faces acute water shortage due to contamination.
 Uncontrolled fires may arise if e-waste is not treated properly.

 Where Does E-Waste Go?
 It Depends on End-of-Life Management